BLE-LTER/ble-handbook/handbook.md

 - Check if messages are getting past spam filters.
 We'll assume the best and look into it if issues come up.

 - From August 2020 on, UTLists will delete mailing list archives that are more than 4 years old.
 Our mailing lists were created in September 2019.
 So, before September 1st 2023, old archives need to be downloaded.
 Unfortunately I don't know of any options to download them in a nice format besides UTLists' clunky way.

+<a id="list-debug"></a>
+### List debugging

+Here are some issues, and sometimes solutions, we have for the lists.

+#### Authorization Denied

+When attempting to email the list, if you get a message with subject "Message distribution: Authorization denied" from UT Lists <sympa-request@utlists.utexas.edu>, then it may be that we don't have the right email address for you.
+For example, I had Yvette's email as yvette.spitz@oregonstate.edu, but in her mail client it's spitzy@oregonstate.edu. spitzy is associated with her account with the university and yvette.spitz is the email structure associated with Microsoft and is linked at the university level to the first one.
+The solution was to add both addresses to the list.
+When receiving, she only got one copy of the message (instead of two, since she has two addresses on the list), so it's possible her email is smart enough to only deliver one.

 <a id="list-config"></a>
 ### List config